The more severe, and the more early onset eczema, the more likely to be a food allergy.

 “My son’s ex dermatologist clearly hasn’t read anything that’s ever been written [about food allergy]!
 Was told straight up that food allergies and eczema have nothing to do with each other.
 Funny, once we found what he was allergic to and removed it, his eczema is nearly but all gone!
 His incompetence is why we will NOT be returning to his practice.”

-Sadly, at The Children Centre (https://www.thechildrensclinic.co.nz/cms), Christchurch, we hear parents comment like this everyday.
+Sadly, we hear parents comment like this everyday.
 Contrary to this dermatology dogma, our experience is that most (80%) children who are troubled by eczema do indeed have food allergy triggers.
 When you detect their problematic foods, you have found a solution to their eczema.
 Most of the eczema children who come to our clinic get hugely better because we pay close attention to their food allergy.

-All children who have eczema get tested for food allergy at our clinic.
+All children who have eczema get skin prick tested for food allergy at our clinic.

 Loads of clinical experience

-I have written up my allergy approach to eczema in a book: “Eczema!
-Cure it!” (available in print, and as an ebook) http://www.smashwords.com/books/view/47087.
-It is my opinion that every baby/child/adult with eczema needs full allergy testing and then action.
+Dr Ford has written up his allergy approach to eczema in his book: “Eczema!
+Cure it!” (available as an ebook) http://www.smashwords.com/books/view/47087.
+It is his opinion that every baby/child/adult with eczema needs full allergy testing and then action.